openmediavault/openmediavault-k8s-recipes/README.md

 The `section` value in the `metadata.yaml` file is inspired by those that are used in Debian, e.g. `graphics`, `net` or `utils`.
 Get a full list [here](https://www.debian.org/doc/debian-policy/ch-archive.html#s-subsections).

-# Placeholders
+# Domain Specific Language

-The recipe import of the `openmediavault-k8s` plugin supports the following placeholders.
-These are intended to simplify the handling of various system settings, for example the mapping of user and group names to IDs.
+The recipe editor of the `openmediavault-k8s` has a DSL (Domain Specific Language) that supports the user in getting specific information from their openmediavault host system in Kubernetes manifests.

+The following functions are currently available:

 - **hostname()** – Get the hostname of the host.
 - **domain()** – Get the domain name of the host.